 Legislative bodies play a crucial role in overseeing executive actions.
 Mechanisms include:

-• Approval of budgets and expenditures.
+• Approval of budgets and expenditures, limiting fiscal discretion.

-• Investigative committees to examine executive actions.
+• Investigative committees to examine executive actions, with the power to subpoena witnesses and documents.

-• Impeachment processes for misconduct.
+• Impeachment processes for misconduct, allowing removal of executive officials.

 Judicial Review